BueniaDev/libmbGB/README.md

 `pacman -S mingw-w64-x86_64-toolchain mingw-w64-x86_64-cmake "mingw-w64-x86_64-SDL2" git `

-The packages in quotation marks are for the example SDL2 renderers and optional SDL2 audio backend.
+The packages in quotation marks are for the example SDL2 renderers.

 2. Fetch the source: